jefmud/qualtrics_json_read_example/README.md

 But if you got this far into Googling up this site, you are capable of reading the documentation at Qualtrics.

+And here is some Dylan Thomas, for no good reason other than it's a favorite!

 ## Do not go gentle into that good Night